pcaston/OpenPeerPower.github.io/source/_docs/scripts.markdown

 ---
 title: "Script Syntax"
-description: "Documentation for the Home Assistant Script Syntax."
+description: "Documentation for the Open Peer Power Script Syntax."
 redirect_from: /getting-started/scripts/
 ---

-Scripts are a sequence of actions that Home Assistant will execute.
+Scripts are a sequence of actions that Open Peer Power will execute.
 Scripts are available as an entity through the standalone [Script component] but can also be embedded in [automations] and [Alexa/Amazon Echo] configurations.

 The script syntax basic structure is a list of key/value maps that contain actions.
 If a script contains only 1 action, the wrapping list can be omitted.